gcallah/BookReviews/hume.md

 In many accounts of the history of economic thought, Hume's monetary theory is seen as his most important contribution.
 Naturally, this work addresses this aspect of his thought, devoting an entire chapter to it.
-Most of the chapter is an excellent exposition of Hume's ideas about money.
+Most of the chapter is an excellent exposition of Hume's ideas about money: Hume was, indeed, a pioneer in this field.
 But one passage here struck me as odd:
 "Inasmuch as Hume identified the significance of a variety of self-correcting mechanisms, money had achieved a considerable degree of autonomy from human agency" (176).
 But all of the "self-correcting